DanielDobromylskyj/Mamba/README.md

 Mamba A custom programming language made because there isn't enouth languages already!

-A Better* Rip-off of my friends project "Cobra", itself being based of Python
+A Rip-off of my friends project "Cobra"

-Its Fully open source and not hidden in a .exe file

-:)

-Common Q & A:

-Why use Mamba?
-Its better than Cobra

-Why is it called Mamba?
-Had to stick with the theme of naming it after snakes (Python, Cobra, Mamba)
+Its Fully open source, When I can be asked to upload it

+This Project Was Inspired by Cobra and so Is its syntax, It is in no way connected to cobra, It is just a fun project for me.
+Cobra was in existence waybefore mamba was even started, let alone coded